sid10on10/api-ai-chat-bot/README.md

-# Android Chat Box using api.ai
+# Android Chat Bot using api.ai

 Chat with a bot that utilizes api.ai.